Sesselja/storypop-website/faq.md

 # FAQ

 ## How does the Storypop bot work?
 1. Register and log into Storypop.
-Be sure to have a [Typeform](https://typeform.com) and [Dropbox](https://dropbox.com) account.
+Be sure to have a [Dropbox](https://dropbox.com) account.
-2. Connect your Typeform account and Dropbox account.
+2. Connect your Dropbox account.
-3. Make scripts (question sets and directions) in Typeform.
+3. Make scripts (question sets and directions) in Storypop.
 4. Copy/Paste an invite link from Storypop and send it to your interviewees.
 5. Your interviewees click the link and record the video/audio interview themselves with the pre-set questions set and directions from the Storypop bot on their time in [Facebook Messenger](https://messenger.com).
 6. All of the videos collected from the interview will be automatically posted to your Dropbox Folder.

-## What’s Typeform?
-Typeform is software for you to make scripts and question sets that the Storypop bot can use to ask your interviewees questions.
-We recommend Typeform Pro version ($25/mo) to be able to use all features of Storypop.
-Typeform Pro is available for free for one Typeform (script).

-## How do I use Typeform to make scripts/questions sets?
+## How do I make scripts/questions sets in Storypop?

-Make a Typeform.
-This Typeform is a script/question set with multiple questions (called blocks in Typeform) for Storypop to ask your interviewees.
-When you’ve saved your Typeform it will show on Storypop.co.
-If you make any changes to your Typeform and save it - it will automatically change in your Storypop interview/script as well.
+Make a Script.
+A script is a script/question set with multiple question to ask your interviewees.
 You can include photos, gifs and link to Youtube and Vimeo to display with each question.
 1. To make a introduction text to display in the beginning of the interview displayed by Storypop in Messenger **use block: Welcome Screen**
-2. To make questions for Storypop to get video, audio, photo or gif answers **use blocks: Short or Long**
+2. To make questions for Storypop to get video, audio, photo or gif answers **use block: Question**
-3. To make your interviewee accept legal terms of the interview that the interviewee can accept or not accept **use block: Legal**.
+3. To make your interviewee accept legal terms of the interview that the interviewee can accept or not accept **use block: Accept terms**.
 We recommend having a link to your terms hosted on another website rather than displaying the whole text in the bot.
 4. To make a statement or direction for Storypop to display in the Messenger interview without prompting an answer from your interviewee **use block: Statement**
 5. To make your interviewee upload B-roll footage (extra footage captured to enrich the story you're telling and to have greater flexibility when editing) **use block: File Upload**
 6. To make a final statement in the end and for example thank your interviewee for taking the interview or you have some extra information to share **use block: Thank you screen**
 7. For each block you can:
   a.
 Add a **description** under your question that will also be displayed by the Storypop bot.
 You can use it to show a demo (e.g. a link) of what you’re looking for in this particular video shot.
   b.
 Add a photo, gif or link from Youtube/Vimeo with your question that will be displayed in the interview taken by Storypop bot in Messenger.

-## What “blocks” and other possible features in Typeform do you not support?
-- “Logic Jump” doesn’t work with Storypop.
-- The settings for required question doesn’t work.
-- “Max Character” in Typeform doesn’t work.
-- Storypop doesn’t support text/number answers.

 ## Why Facebook Messenger?
 [Facebook Messenger](https://messenger.com) is an instant messaging software that is used by more than a billion people.
 Facebook Messenger is used to interview the interviewee with the help of the Storypop bot.
 The interviewee uploads all content herself.
 The benefit of using Messenger to interview people is that most people already have the app installed on their phone and know how to use it.
 They don’t have to download a special app to be able to take an interview or participate in a campaign.